 It also happens that Kingdoms of Amalur comes from the mind of Ken Rolston, the lead designer behind Skyrim’s predecessors: Morrowind and Oblivion.
 Rolston managed to incorporate some of the Elder Scrolls’ best elements into Kingdoms of Amalur, including its striking environmental design and characterisation that veers away from the typical RPG pitfall of feeling like Tolkien fan fiction.

-Like Skyrim, Kingdoms of Amalur: Reckoning continues to receive positive reviews on Steam despite being a similar age, and comfortably fits in the category as a well-rounded fantasy RPG.
+Like Skyrim, Kingdoms of Amalur: Reckoning continues to receive positive reviews on Steam despite being a similar age, and comfortably sits in the category as a well-rounded fantasy RPG.

 The Elder Scrolls Online

-Finally we have The Elder Scrolls Online.
-Bethesda’s online entry in the Elder Scrolls series got off to a rocky start upon launch in 2014, but after feedback from its fanbase and gradual refinements to the system, developer ZeniMax Studios continued to refine its MMO to the point that it’s now considered a serious contender to World of Warcraft’s throne.
+Finally, we have The Elder Scrolls Online.
+Bethesda’s online entry in the Elder Scrolls series got off to a rocky start upon launch in 2014 – as we talk about in our Elder Scrolls Online review – but after feedback from its fanbase and gradual refinements to the system, developer ZeniMax Studios continued to refine its MMO to the point that it’s now considered a serious contender to World of Warcraft’s throne.

 Scrapping the subscription fee opened the world of Tamriel to thousands more players, and the game’s major expansions – Morrowind and Summerset – have been very well received, helping to further fix some of the game’s long-standing grievances.